iamprogrammer/bugloosTask/README.md

 #### 3 - You can run feature test by using:` php artisan test --filter LogsTest `

-#### 4 - We could make test to test validation ,all filter params  and test command
+ 4 - We could make test to test validation ,all filter params  and test command

-##### 5 - We could use model to add the logic of filtering and counting, but I used Repository pattern to make my code cleaner and more reusable.
+ 5 - We could use model to add the logic of filtering and counting, but I used Repository pattern to make my code cleaner and more reusable.

-##### 6 - We can use OpenApi/swagger to make document .
+ 6 - We can use OpenApi/swagger to make document .

-##### 7 - I wanted to use jwt to login user with token and make the api secure , but it was not requested in the challenge text.
+ 7 - I wanted to use jwt to login user with token and make the api secure , but it was not requested in the challenge text.

-##### 8 - We can clear log file after inserting to database to prevent insert duplicate record, but I didn't do that because when you want to test it, don't lose the file .
+ 8 - We can clear log file after inserting to database to prevent insert duplicate record, but I didn't do that because when you want to test it, don't lose the file .

-##### 9 - We can use the queue and run in the background to reduce the server pressure
+ 9 - We can use the queue and run in the background to reduce the server pressure

+ 10 - Because it was not mentioned in the text of the task, I assumed that the file is always the same and includes all items.Otherwise, I have to used regex or checked whether this item exists or not.